widdowquinn/2018-03-06-ibioic/docs/install_anaconda.rst

 1. Open http://continuum.io/downloads with your web browser.
 2. Download the Python 3 installer for Windows.
-3. Install Python 3 using all of the defaults for installation **except make sure to check Make Anaconda the default Python**.
+3. Install Python 3 using all of the defaults for installation **except make sure to check Register Anaconda as my default Python 3.6**.

 ..
 WARNING::
-    You **must** select the ``Make Anaconda the default Python`` option on Windows.
+    You **must** select the ``Register Anaconda as my default Python 3.6`` option on Windows.

 -----------------